Doctor Who missing episodes: The Enemy of the World and The Web of Fear

-Following months of rumours, in October 2013 a BBC press conference announced the return of 11 episodes (including two previously existing) from a television relay station in the city of Jos, Nigeria.
+Following months of rumours that around 90 missing episodes were discovered in an African archive (dubbed the "Omnirumour"), in October 2013 the BBC announced the return of 9 missing episodes from a television relay station in Jos, Nigeria.
 In the course of his work abroad, Philip Morris of Television International Enterprises Archives had discovered episodes 1–6 of The Enemy of the World and episodes 1–6 of The Web of Fear and returned 11 of these to the BBC.
-Episode 3 of The Web Of Fear had been part of the find, but by the end of protracted negotiations for the return of the film cans, the episode had disappeared from the cache, with the presumption that it was sold to a private collector.

-The return of the nine missing episodes was the single largest recovery of Doctor Who episodes in 25 years, resulting in only the second full serial from Troughton's first two seasons to be restored to the BBC.
+Episode 3 of The Web Of Fear was part of the find, but the episode disappeared "en route" to the UK, with Morris presuming it was sold to a private collector.
+The return of the nine missing episodes was the single largest recovery of Doctor Who episodes in 25 years, resulting in the second full serial from Troughton's first two seasons to exist in the BBC's archives.

 Both serials were promptly released on iTunes, with DVD releases following over the next few months.
-On both the iTunes and the DVD release, episode 3 of The Web of Fear was represented by a tele-snap reconstruction, edited by John Kelly.
+On both the iTunes and the DVD release, episode 3 of The Web of Fear was represented by a tele-snap reconstruction.

+In a 2025 interview, Philip Morris blamed Ian Levine for spreading the omnirumour.